CRM Data Guide: Types, Uses, Best Practices, & Data Structure

 If your CRM is plagued with inaccurate, missing, or duplicate data, it can cause serious issues with making effective business decisions.
 Manual entry and problems with data syncing from connected applications and programs can cause CRM data issues.

-Programs like Dunn & Bradstreet can help dedupe and fill in missing data or fix incorrect customer data using public records to ensure that your CRM is always housing the right master data for your employees and stakeholders to use.
+Programs like Dun & Bradstreet can help dedupe and fill in missing data or fix incorrect customer data using public records to ensure that your CRM is always housing the right master data for your employees and stakeholders to use.

 2. Automate as Much Data Entry as Possible